legitaxes/ETITeam4/README.md

 #### *2. In game functions*
 2.0 Display game menu
 2.1 Displaying character stats.
 Name, Damage, Defence, HP
 2.2 Display map - show current hero position and town position
+\*2.2.1 Display Rat King on map
 2.3 Move a tile in the map - cannot go out of bound.
 Add 1 day to the day counter
 2.4 Rest the character - reset HP
 2.5 Save the game - save current state